Alex-Gurung/Lighthouse/README.md

 After HackTJ-2017, **Lighthouse** has a useable interface, that has working guest and host forms, as well as an automated alert to the guest if there is an available host.

 ## Future
-Please contribute!
 Places we think need improvement are:
 * Improve the UI for quicker and smoother interaction
     * The splash screen in particular
 * SMS automation so that guests can send off an automated message to the host